CowZix/website/content/recipes/bolognese.md

 1. Finely chop the the carrot, celery and onion.
 2. Fry chopped vegetables until onion is transparent.
-3. Add the ground beef and pork and fry until throughly browned.
+3. Add the ground beef and pork and fry until thoroughly browned.
 4. Add wine and cook until the liquid has evaporated.
 5. Decrease the heat to low and add the rest of the ingredients except for the milk.
 6. Let simmer for 2-3 hours, stirring occasionally.